Gaymocoder/GCSKampe-3.0/README.md

 # GCS Discord Kampe
-Audio Control application with presets
+Discord-bot with some functions like:
+1. Music

 ## Installation
 ### Dependencies